oehf/ipf/platform-camel/ihe/fhir/pixpdq/src/site/markdown/translation.md

 * directly from a Java or Groovy application (not discussed here)
 * from a Camel route using ´.process()`

-The module `ipf-platform-camel-ihe-fhir`, being the basis for the FHIR transactions' implementation, provides processors that can be used to embed HL7 translation functionality into a Camel route.
+The module `ipf-platform-camel-ihe-fhir-pixpdq`, being the basis for the PIXm/PDQm FHIR transactions' implementation, provides processors that can be used to embed HL7 translation functionality into a Camel route.

 There are two processor implementations, each taking a `translator` instance as parameter for the desired translation: